-Major and minor requirements.
-Residence requirement.
-Course-level requirements.
-Application for graduation.
-Grade-average requirement.

-Basic courses: Credit hours

-Communication 105-106-107, Basic Course 1-II-III English 200, 203, 204, 205, 206, 275 Health and Physical Education 109, Health Education.
-9 3 2

-Health and Physical Education activity courses Orientation 100.
-Freshman Orientation 2 I

-Area courses:

-Religion: a course in the Department of Philosophy and Religion, or Humanities 401 or 402 .
-3

-Science: included in the degree requirements listed below

-Social studies:

-Social Science 101 and 102, Introduction to the Social Sciences History 200, 201, 202, 213, 214, 252, 254 6

-Economics 319, Economics of American Industry 3

-32

-b.
-For the Degree

-Other than courses:

-Completion of at least 152 credit hours.
-Grade average of 2.00 ("C") at all times.

-Science and mathematics courses:

-Chemistry 111-112, General Chemistry 8

-Mathematics 101-102.
-College Algebra 4

-Mathematics 103 and 104.
-Trigonometry and Analytic Geometry 6

-Mathematics 209-210.
-Calculus I and II: Differential and Integral Physics 201-202 and 2011, and 202L, General Physics 10

-Engineering courses:

-Engineering 102, Engineering Drawing 3

-Engineering 202.
-Engineering Drawing: Descriptive Geometry 3

-Engineering 220.
-Analytical Mechanics: Statics 3

-Engineer 3 301, Report Writing 2

-Engineeri g 326 and 3261., Elementary Strength of Materials 4

-Engineering 401-402.
-Thesis 4

-55
+begree requirements 15.
+Basic courses: Cred lit hour Communication 105-106-107, Basic Course 1-II-III Inglish 200, 203, 204, 205, 206, 275 3 Health and Physical Education 107 and 108, Health Education I and Health and Physical Education activity courses Orientation 100, Freshman Orientation 1/2 Area courses: Religion: a course in the Department of Philosophy and Religion, Humanities 401 or 402 or 3 Science: included in the degree requirements listed below Social studies: Social Science 101 and 102, Introduction to the Social Sciences History 200, 201, 202, 213, 214, 252, 254 Economics 319, Economics of American Industry 31 b.
+For the Degree ,, Other than courses: Completion of at least 152 credit hours.
+Grade average of 1.00 ("C") at all times.
+Science and mathematics courses: Chemistry 111-112, General Chemistry Mathematics 101-102, College Algebra Mathematics 103 and 104.
+Trigonometry and Analytic Geometry Mathematics 209-210, Calculus I and II: Differential and Integral Physics 201-202 and 2011, and 2021., General Physics 8 Engineering courses: Engineering 101, Elementary Engineering Drawing 2 Engineering 103, Advanced Engineering Drawing Engineering 202, Engineering Drawing: Descriptive Geometry Engineering 220, Analytical Mechanics: Statics Engineering 301, Report Writing 3 Engineering 326 and 326L.
+Elementary Strength of Materials 4 Engineering 401-402.
+Thesis 4 56 Curriculums Semester by semester curriculums are available in the offices of William Semester by semester curricultures are available in the offices of william

-Semester-by-semester curriculums are available in the offices of William Rayen School of Engineering.
+Semester by semester curriculums are available in the offices of William Rayen School of Engineering.